InseeFrLab/sspcloud-init-scripts/.github/pull_request_template.md

 ## Checklist

+- [ ] I respected the template displayed in the contributing sequence of the README
-- [ ] I made sure the header of the script describe what the it does
+- [ ] I made sure the header of the script describes what the it does
 - [ ] I precised parameters if needed
 - [ ] I commented my code where necessary